Skip to main content

 Rachel Young DO's Profile

-Rachel Young DO Related seminars and products
+Rachel Young DO Related Seminars and Products

 Dr. Young joined is Core Faculty and Associate Program Director of the Family Medicine Residency Clinic.
 She sees her own panel of patients 4 half days a week.
 Dr Young previously spent 4 years in private practice.
 She enjoys treating patients of all ages, especially families.
 Dr Young treats acute and chronic health concerns with a special interest in type 2 diabetes, obesity, and preventative medicine.
 She is experienced in osteopathic manipulative medicine.
 She also serves as the Clinic Director of the Family Medicine Residency Clinic.